Nonye2K3/chia/FAQ.md

 # What is a VDF/proof of time?

 A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof whose result may be quickly verified.
 This must be done in a group, for which Chia uses ideal class groups.
 You can learn about them in our [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).
+[Timelords](https://github.com/Chia-Network/chia-blockchain/wiki/Timelords) usually run three VDFs at a time for the three internal blockchains of the Chia blockchain.
+They run as `vdf_client` processes.

 # How do I tell if I'm farming correctly?